ZerBea/hcxdumptool/README.md

 No support for a driver which doesn't support ioctl() system calls and monitor and full frame injection, native <br /> If you need this features, do a request on www.kernel.org

-Not recommended WiFi chipsets due to driver problems:
+Not recommended WiFi chipsets due to driver problems in combination with WIRELESS EXTENSIONS:

 * Broadcom (neither monitor mode nor frame injection)
 * Intel PRO/Wireless (several driver issues and NETLINK dependency)